oradan/online-shop/README.md

 1 Products page
 •	The option to filter the products by category name, price range , color ,size
-•	To implement a clicking effect on shopping cart icon

 2 Product Details
 •	Implement Related products feature, display in a carousel